3rd to 11th of August 2018,

 What is the IBC?

-The Impulse Boost Camp is an international training for people who are voluntary active in civil society.
+The Impulse Boost Camp is an international training for people who are voluntary active in civil society, political activists working with young people or being youth leaders themselves.
 We will try out project management tools, group-methods and reflect upon our personal and organisational development.
 Non-formal methods and the art of hosting with an innovative and interdisciplinary character will be selected for this purpose.
-The seminar will be shaped by the active participation of people from at least 5 different countries, so that we can share our stories and learn from each other.
+The seminar will be shaped by the active participation of people from at many different European countries and the EU neighbors, so that we can share our stories and learn from each other.

 After the seminar you have the chance to pass on your freshly gained knowledge to your peers at home.
 IBC will prepare you for this.